AlexLietard/M1_analyses/README.md

 # M1_analyses

-This repository contains the R script I wrote for my first year master thesis and the packages I used
+This repository contains the R script I wrote for my first year master thesis and the packages I used.